ai-agents-for-beginners

 Core concepts

-Azure AI Agent Service get di following core concepts:
+Azure AI Agent Service get these core concepts:

-Use Cases: Azure AI Agent Service dey designed for enterprise applications wey need secure, scalable, and flexible AI agent deployment.
+Use Cases: Azure AI Agent Service design for enterprise applications wey need secure, scalable, and flexible AI agent deployment.

 Use Cases

-Make we try help you by going through some common use cases:
+Make we try help you by going through common use cases:

-A: Yes, Azure AI Agent Service na platform service for agents and e get built-in capabilities for multiple models, Azure AI Search, Bing Search, and Azure Functions.
-E dey make am easy to build your agents for di Foundry Portal and deploy dem for scale.
+A: Azure AI Agent Service na the best fit.
+Na platform service wey get built-in capabilities for multiple models, Azure AI Search, Bing Search and Azure Functions.
+E make am easy to build agents for the Foundry Portal and deploy dem for scale.

-Make we summarize di key differences for table:
+Make we summarize key differences for a table:

 Framework Focus Core Concepts Use Cases